 As mentioned above, you absolutely need to try the homemade pie and ice cream from Gifford House store.
 Some other places to eat near Capitol Reef include Castlerock Coffee, Austin’s Chuckwagon Deli, and Capitol Burger.

 Amazing Stops Nearby Capitol Reef National Park

 If you don’t mind dirt roads or some washboarding, nearby Factory Butte is a unique place to explore.
-There are endless roads to drive and tons of hiking opportunities.
+There are endless scenic drives and tons of hiking opportunities.
 Just be sure to pack out all your trash, follow signed recreation guidelines, and be respectful of others.
-Get directions to Factory Butte.

 Stop 4: Arches National Park